 Hakoinen Castle, Medieval hillfort in Janakkala, Finland.

-This fortification was built in the late 13th century as a Swedish stronghold and faced a three-day siege by Novgorodian forces in 1311.
-The siege represented a major military clash between Swedish and eastern powers in this region.
+The fortification was built in the late 13th century as a Swedish stronghold near the eastern boundary of Swedish influence.
+In 1311, Novgorodian forces laid siege to it for three days, making it the site of one of the most direct military confrontations between Swedish and eastern powers in the region.

 The castle displays layers of two distinct construction phases that become visible during a visit.
 The lower sections used wood, while the upper structures were built from stone.